MarcialRosales/rabbitmq-ldap-integration/mgt-per-vhost-auth/README.md

     - Likewise for `msg_prod` and `mgt_prod`
     - `management` this group has all users with the user-tag `management`.
 User-tags are not bound to any vhost.
 A user-tag only grants that user access to the management UI with a role.
 To limit the access to any vhost is done thru the `vhost_access_query`.
 In other words, for user `user100` to be be able to access vhost `dev` in the management UI, it must have the `management` user-tag and must have access to the vhost `dev`.
     - `administrator` this group has all users with the user-tag `administrator`

 * Users:
     - `app100` and `user100` for `dev` vhost
     - `app200` and `user200` for `prod` vhost

+This diagram does not represent all the entries you just imported only a few ones to help visualize the overall structure.
 ```
           dc=example, dc=com
                   |